Altamaha logo

 This positions the cooperative at the intersection of utility provider and financial services partner, offering credit union membership and banking services as ancillary benefits to their primary utility mission.
 The PowerUp program targets homeowners seeking to reduce energy consumption through qualified improvements like HVAC systems, insulation, windows, and weatherization upgrades.
 Altamaha EMC also operates community initiatives including Operation Round Up (voluntary donation program), scholarship programs through the Altamaha EMC Foundation, and youth education programs like the Washington Youth Tour.

 The cooperative has received recognition as a best-in-class utility and internet provider in their service region.
-For consumers, this represents an opportunity to finance home energy improvements at competitive rates while simultaneously gaining full credit union membership and access to additional banking products.
+For consumers, this represents an opportunity to finance home energy improvements at rate claims to verify while simultaneously gaining full credit union membership and access to additional banking products.
 However, borrowing eligibility is strictly limited to Altamaha EMC members receiving electricity service from the cooperative, and the home must be located in Georgia.

 Services & Features